 - Stop heat styling completely.
 Air drying is the best thing you can do to keep your hair on your head.
 Limit heat styling to rare, special occasions.

 - Comb hair from the bottom up.
 When your hair is soaking wet and coated in conditioner, you can comb it with a large tooth comb or Denman brush to detangle.
 Do so carefully, working from the bottom up.
 Of all the detangling gadgets on the market, your 10 fingers remain your best tools.

 - Never ever tease your hair.
-This is a cardinal sin against highly textured hair (well hair in general but some don’t know it).
+This is a cardinal sin against highly textured hair (well, all hair in general but some don’t know it).

 - Don’t pull hair apart like a wishbone.
-If your hair is tangled, gently pull it up and apart in stead of pulling it apart like would a wishbone.
+If your hair is tangled, gently pull it up and apart instead of pulling it apart from the side.

 - Use hair accessories with no hanging parts or exposed metal.
 Banana clips, Satin Scrunchies, Goodie Flex Barrettes, Ouchless bobby pins & Ouchless elastic bands are the best for styling hair so that it does not get damaged.

 - Avoid pulling hair tight at the hairline.
 Doing so will recede your hairline and damage the follicles permanently.
 Not a good look.